LOADING ...

 On the grave of Old Doc

-You can still see old hitchin' post
+You can still see that old hitchin'

-As if an answer to our
+As if an to our prayers

-telling the whole wide world
+Mutely telling the wide world

 Doc Brown has up stairs